 What if your AC turns on when the thermostat is set correctly, but your system is not cooling?
 In that case, you may have a dirty or blocked air condenser.
 For this issue, check the outside unit and clean it.
 Remove any debris or weeds that may block air circulation.

 Next, check your filter.
 Make sure that it is clean.
 We often find the filter is dirty.
 When the filter restricts airflow to the coil, the evaporator coil can freeze.
 You may need to change your filter often for those with pets or people running the AC at low temperatures.
 To check the filter, pull it out, and see if you can see thru it.

 What if the AC is still not blowing cold air?
 In that case, you may have a problem with your compressor or refrigerant, and you will need to contact Platinum Air.

 3. Your Air Conditioner Isn’t Adequately Cooling Your Home – Maybe AC Frozen Coil.

 Suppose your air conditioner is on and set properly but is still not cooling your home to your standards.
 In that case, you may have a unit not sized appropriately for your home.

-Keep in mind that your system should be sized to keep your home cool on the average summer day.
-Your AC should maintain a 20-25 degree temperature difference between outdoor and indoor.
+Remember that your system should be sized to keep your home cool on the average summer day.
+Your AC should maintain a 20-25 degree temperature difference between outdoor and indoors.
 In other words, your air conditioner is not designed to keep your home at 68 degrees when it is 95 degrees outside.

 Suppose it is a typical summer day, and your air conditioner still can’t keep up.
 In that case, you may have a problem with the charge or an AC frozen coil.
 If you see icing on your outdoor unit, shut it off and call a professional.